reiver/guide-influencer/README.md

 An effective **influencer** is creating content for specific **group of people**.

-If you write for everyone, then you write for no-one.
+If you create content for everyone, then you create content for no-one.

-An **influencer** needs to effectively decide who is their **target audience** — and thus who they are writing for.
+⚠️ An **influencer** needs to be able to effectively decide who is their **target audience** — and thus who they are writing for.

 ## Community